- 1. Why Check NC Driving Records?

 - Complete extract copy ($10.75 fee) – Aside from being used for the driver’s personal records, it can be provided to prospective employers as well as insurance companies.
 The requests can be obtained online as PDF documents for download.

-How to Request Driving Records in North Carolina
+How to Request NC Driving Records

 There are three ways of requesting NC driving records, including: